Multi-Modal Level-of-Service Indicators

 Effectiveness of efforts to encourage public transportation. |

-This table summarizes various factors that can be considered when evaluating public transportation services.
+This table summarizes various factors to consider when evaluating public transport services.

 Several walking and cycling Level-Of-Service rating systems have been developed.
 Some are more complete than others, as summarized in Table 9.
 Newer indices tend to be more comprehensive and therefore more accurate at evaluating service quality and predicting the effects of changes in transit service and accessibility.